jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

     - Because I want to enable an "Urzatron" strategy with the 4 legendary rocks, I am deviating from lore by having these 4 rocks grant extra abilities to Esquie when on the battlefield instead of sacrificing them to Esquie to give them these abilities
     - Mechanically I've interpreted Esquies abilities as:
        - Swimming - Islandwalk
-       - Smashing through coral barries - Trample
+       - Smashing through coral barriers - Trample
        - Flying - Flying
        - Diving - Surveil on attack
  - Because this is a Mount creature with Saddle, I've given it the Uro (draw a card or put a land) triggered ability as the saddle attacking bonus.